 Produce form for notifications.
 Create and provide a form for use by directors, other PDMRs and their connected persons which: (i) is in the same form as the company will use to disclose to the market via an RIS; and (ii) includes details of their name, the name of the company, the reason for the responsibility to notify, a description of the financial instrument, the nature of the transaction, the date and place of the transaction, and the price and number of securities involved.

 Ensure procedures are in place for announcements and disclosure on website.
-Review procedures for announcing the dealing information to the market via an RIS by the end of the business day after receipt of the notification.
+Review procedures for announcing the dealing information to the market via an RIS by the end of the business day after receipt of the notification and for ensuring that such announcements comply with the requirements of DTR 3.
 Ensure that arrangements are in place for any RIS dealings disclosure announcement to be placed on the company's website by the close of the business day following the RIS announcement if the relevant information amounts to inside information.